When it comes to keys, we do it all – automotive, residential, and commercial.

 If you would like to know more about our services related to keys, don’t hesitate to reach out to us.
 We are confident that you’ll be more than satisfied with our certified professionals and our services.

-At Eastway Lock & Key, Inc., we can create keys in Charlotte, Concord, Indian Trail, Huntersville, Mount Holly, Marvin, Rock Hill, and Waxhaw, North Carolina, as well as Myrtle Beach, Fort Mill, Surfside Beach, Garden City, Little River, Conway, Murrell’s Inlet, and Pawleys Island, South Carolina.
+At Eastway Lock & Key, Inc., we can create keys in Charlotte, Concord, Indian Trail, Huntersville, Mount Holly, Marvin, Rock Hill, and Waxhaw, North Carolina, as well as Myrtle Beach, Fort Mill, Surfside Beach, Berkeley County, Garden City, Little River, Conway, Murrell’s Inlet, and Pawleys Island, South Carolina.